Clever ideas can help the pet medicine go down more easily.

 Place the meatballs on a cookie sheet and bake for 8-10 minutes at 375°F. When the meatballs are done, let them cool completely then store them in the refrigerator for up to three days or in the freezer until you need them.

 Do you have an idea to help the pet medicine go down?
-Share it!
+Share it in the comments below!